 Beyond the therapist, you’re also paying for a professional, calming environment and higher-quality products.
 A premium studio prioritizes cleanliness, comfort, and creating a space where you can fully relax.
 This includes everything from the quality of the massage table and linens to the oils and lotions used.

-How to Judge the True Value
+How to Find the Best Value for You

 So, how can you tell if a massage is truly worth the price?
 Instead of focusing solely on the cost, consider the value you receive.
 While a common rule of thumb is about a dollar per minute, highly experienced massage therapists can justifiably charge more for their advanced skills.
 The true value is in the results.
 Did the massage provide lasting relief from your pain?
 Did you feel listened to and cared for during your session?